geoserver/geoserver/doc/en/user/source/webadmin/security/ugr.rst

 Once the new user/group service is added (either XML or JDBC), clicking on it in the list of user/group services will allow additional options to be specified, such as the users and groups associated with the service.

 There are three tabs in the resulting menu: :guilabel:`Settings`, :guilabel:`Users`, and :guilabel:`Groups`.
 The Settings tab is identical to that found when creating the user/group service, while the others are described below.

-The Users tab allows for the configuration of users in the user/group service.
+The Users tab provides options to configure users in the user/group service.

 .. figure:: images/ugr_ugusers.png
    :align: center

    *Users tab*

-Clicking on a username will allow its parameters to be changed, while clicking on the :guilabel:`Add new` link will create a new user.
+Clicking a username will allow its parameters to be changed, while clicking the :guilabel:`Add new` link will create a new user.

 .. _webadmin_sec_users: